skyycode-0/skyycode-0/README.md

-# Hey there.
+# hey there.

-i'm sky.
-i love nature and dogs. also hardware and code. by the way, watch him while i'm away.
+i'm skyy. tinkering around with docker containers and managing servers as of the moment.

-- 🐕‍🦺
+- 🌿